When to plant peppers

 How long until peppers is ready to harvest?

-About 80 days from transplant or sowing.
-In zone 6, plants set out around May 14 are typically ready near Aug 2.
+About 80 days from planting until first harvest.
+In zone 6, peppers planted around May 14 is typically ready near Aug 2.